 How to build your own sales automation chatbot

 For many, the prospect of a sales chatbot and conversational marketing is an exciting one.
 But who does it best serve, and how would you go about the actual process of building something like this yourself?

-‘There are many companies that aren’t quite mature enough to have their own sales enablement function and who could benefit from building a sales chatbot to test the water and see how quickly it has an impact’, said Ben.
-‘It would be a good way to earn credibility quickly and provide value to the sales organisation.
-It's a great place to start, but it needs an ongoing commitment.’
+"There are many companies that aren’t quite ready to engage with sales enablement services and who could benefit from building a sales chatbot to test the water and see how quickly it has an impact," said Ben.
+"It would be a good way to earn credibility quickly and provide value to the sales organisation.
+It's a great place to start, but it needs an ongoing commitment."

-One of the quickest wins is chat technology’s ability to get new hires up to speed very fast.
-‘I was talking to someone this morning who was telling me that his new hires take 6-9 months to be effective’, said Chris Grant from our sales delivery team.
-‘But actually, if you can start using bots to template key documents, link to winning sequences that will get meetings, and notify sales reps of unworked MQLs, you can speed up that process from day one.’
+"I was talking to someone this morning who was telling me that his new hires take 6-9 months to be effective," said Chris Grant, from our sales delivery team.
+"But actually, if you can start using bots to template key documents, link to winning sequences that will get meetings, and notify sales reps of unworked MQLs, you can speed up that process from day one."